Here are the best carp fishing tips aggregated from my experience of carp fishing and from other anglers I know.

 Make sure you note down how many wraps it is on your lake map.

-This is rule number 1, always be looking out for showing fish, and if you aren’t catching any fish, consider casting to the showing fish or move to a swim nearer to them.
+Every carp fishing tips for beginners article should start with this.
+This should be rule number 1, always be looking out for showing fish.
+If you aren’t catching any fish, consider casting to the showing fish or move to a swim nearer to them.

-Watching for showing fish will give you an idea of the patterns of the lake, and be sure to mark it down on your lake map.
+Watching for showing fish will give you an idea of the patterns of the lake.
+Be sure to mark it down on your lake map.

 On almost every lake in the country, you will regularly see anglers throwing the bait they have left over into the lake right in front of their swim.

-So it stands to reason that the fish will feed on this bait, over time this will become a long-term memory in regards to the supply of food.
+So it stands to reason that the fish will feed on this bait.
+Over time this will become a long-term memory in regard to the supply of food.

 You will also find that most anglers will cast far into the lake and ignore the fish right under their feet.

 You will need to be quiet though else you will easily spook them.